metta-systems/libsss/doc/spec.md

     |(variable length)         |                                            |
     +--------+--------+--------+--------+--------+--------+--------+--------+
 ```
- * Frame type `uint8_t`: Connection close frame type (11)
+ * Frame type `uint8_t`: 11 for connection close frame
  * Error code `big_uint32_t`: Error code which indicates why the connection is being closed.
  * Reason phrase length `big_uint16_t`: Length of the reason phrase.
 This may be zero if the sender chooses to not give details beyond the error code.
  * Reason phrase: An optional human-readable explanation for why the connection was closed.
  * AckFrame: A final ack frame, letting the peer know which packets had been received at the time the connection was closed.
+A complete ACK frame is contained within this field and can be parsed with normal frame parser.

 ### 4.2.9 NEGOTIATION frame